namboy94/toktokkie/README.md

 - typing (for python versions lower than 3.5)
 - twisted (for python2)

-Also needed for GUI functionality is the GUI framework Tkinter or also Python-Gobject
+Also needed for GUI functionality is the GUI framework Tkinter or Python-Gobject

+Windows Builds are available [here](http://gitlab.namibsun.net/namboy94/media-manager/wikis/windows-builds)

 **Configuring Downloaders**